bgpopescu/raster_gis_calculation/README.md

-# raster_gis_calculation
-Functions for raster calculations in ArcGIS and Python
+# Functions for raster calculations in ArcGIS and Python

 This notebook shows how to use luminosity satellite imagery (freely available) to calculate access to electricity on a county level in Romania.
 This notebook shows several key ArcGIS Python functions such as: